WebDev-Guild/webdev-guild.github.io/apprentice/css/flexbox.md

 ![Flexbox Assignment 2](./flexbox2.png)

-- Show your work to your mentor to pass it off.
+- Show your work the `#requirements` Discord channel to show you have passed this requirement off.

 ## Extra Learning